Caring for Parents with Dementia in Columbia County

 Where to Begin

 As with any medical issue, the earlier that you begin to prepare for the future, the easier the process will be for both you and your parent.
 Consulting with a certified elder law attorney (CELA) is a sound first step for everyone involved.
-The Law Offices of Kreisher & Gregorowicz is fortunate to have Marianne E. Kreisher and Marissa B. Marshall, the only CELAs in Columbia and Montour Counties.
+Kreisher Marshall & Associates, LLC is fortunate to have Marianne E. Kreisher and Marissa B. Marshall, the only CELAs in Columbia and Montour Counties.
 Our team is extremely knowledgeable about elder care law in Pennsylvania and familiar with vital resources and services available to meet the needs of both caregivers and elders facing dementia.

 Why Begin Quickly